amazon1148/Roo-Code-Docs/docs/local-llm/reference/glossary.md

 **Codebase Context**
 : The project files or code snippets that the language model can access and reference when generating responses or making changes.

+**Cline**
+: An original open-source Visual Studio Code extension for integrated local LLM capabilities.
+Roo Code is a fork of Cline, developed with a focus on veterinary and specialized domain applications while maintaining active collaboration with the original Cline project.
+While sharing core architectural principles, Roo Code and Cline have diverged to address different use cases and community needs.

+**CUDA**
+: NVIDIA's parallel computing platform and programming model for GPU-accelerated computing, crucial for high-performance local LLM inference.

 ### D